Tried & Tested: HORL 3 Knife Sharpener Review

 How Long Do They Last?

-The HORL 2 sharpener and angle supports will last a lifetime.
-The diamond disc will never need to be replaced, as diamonds are harder than any knife steel, while the honing stones average 3-6 years.
-The higher the grit, the sooner the stone will wear down.
-Replacement parts are available here.
+The HORL 3 rolling sharpeners and angle supports will last a lifetime.
+The diamond disc will never need to be replaced, as diamonds are harder than any knife steel, while ceramic honing stones average over a decade, depending on frequency of use.